cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

          <i>Apply to all visible Layers</i>: If selected the filter will be applied to all visible mesh layers

 .. data:: transform_flip_and_or_swap_axis

+   *MeshLab filter name*: 'Transform: Flip and/or swap axis'

    .. raw:: html